AlbMej/albmej.github.io/README.md

 - npm: 11.6.0 (Node Package Manager)

 The following steps install nvm, node, & npm on WSL2 (All latest versoins):
-1. Install nvm (will): `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash`
+1. Install nvm: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash`
    1. Check to see if you have the correct version: `nvm -v`
    2. If you already have nvm installed, you'll need to use git to update it from your nvm directory:
       1. Access your nvm directory (mine is in my home directory): `cd ~/.nvm`